 About Artist Richard Smith, BFA

-When he’s not creating art by sketching endless ideas in numerous sketch books (some dating back to 1972), sculpting or painting, Richard can be found poring over art history books, art magazines, reading science fiction pocketbooks and enjoying a good meal, movie, and a bottle of wine with his wife Kathy who is a full-time writer.
+When he’s not creating art by sketching endless ideas in numerous sketch books (some dating back to 1972), sculpting or painting, Richard can be found poring over art history books, art magazines, reading science fiction pocketbooks and enjoying quality time spent with his wife Kathy, who is a full-time writer.